haovy148/Use-old-laptop-to-act-like-local-Google-Drive/README.md

 # Use-old-laptop-to-act-like-local-Google-Drive

-Hello guys, everyone uses Google Drive with 15gb budget, I luckily have Gemini Pro with its benefits, but It going to expired soon this Oct.
+Hello guys, everyone uses Google Drive with 15gb budget, I luckily have Gemini Pro with its benefits, but it going to expired soon this Oct.

 So, I want to

 +Build my self a Google Drive home Server!

 +Take advantage of my old laptop.

 +Can be used for future project like a server for my Apps!

 ## SPECS